 Summer Undergraduate Research Fellowship (SURF)

-The Summer Undergraduate Research Fellowship at The University of Florida is a 10-week research experience for those pursuing a Ph.D. at the University of Florida.
+The Summer Undergraduate Research Fellowship at The University of Florida is a 10-week research experience for those interested in pursuing a Ph.D. in the future.
 In the program, students can work with a faculty adviser, senior Ph.D. student mentor, or Postdoc mentor.
-Additionally, in the program, students will engage in research and spend in-depth time furthering their path to a Ph.D. program at the University of Florida.
+Additionally, in the program, students will engage in research and spend in-depth time furthering their path to a Ph.D.
+A number of research areas are available in Biomedical and Engineering disciplines each year.

 During the SURF program in the Department of Pharmacology and Therapeutics students will perform basic research in Pharmacology and Therapeutics under the mentorship of one of the faculty, have discussions with Pharmacology faculty members and graduate students, and hear talks from guest speakers.
 Participants will also attend a four-day Pharmacology Immersion Program to acquire a general knowledge base in Pharmacology, provide hands-on experience with common laboratory methods, and facilitate engagement with primary faculty, graduate students, and postdocs in the Department of Pharmacology and Therapeutics.